 My content is converted for streaming using a 1,600 line heavily documented bash shell script I wrote that drives FFmpeg.
 I wrote that script out of desperation for some modicum of automation.
 After my content is finished I then put that content on my FreeNAS server which is accessed by a FreeBSD jail that is running Nginx with FastCGI using a PHP script that I didn’t write.
 I use the Roku channel Roksbox to deliver my content to my TV from said jail.
 ThumbGen is a program that I use to add backgrounds, movie posters, thumbnails, and metadata for searching said content.

 The purpose of this blog is to share a bit of my knowledge of encoding, usage of FFmpeg, and occasionally how I reverse the dreaded teal & orange color grading that plagues just about every single DVD created since around 1997 and almost every Blu-ray that I have ever seen.

-If you are interesting in learning about my work history the please check out my profile over at LinkedIn.
+If you are interested in learning about my work history then please check out my profile over at LinkedIn.